 Long-Term Solutions to Prevent Overheating

-- Use a smart plug or timer to avoid 100% charging overnight.
+- Avoid Overcharging by using a smart plug or timer to avoid 100% charging overnight.

 When Should You Worry About Overheating?